oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 The control markdown files rely on brackets around key items that are important in defining the control's properties and structure.  `\[Access Control\]` at the top indicates the title of the group containing the control.
 The name of the control is already known from the name of the markdown file (`ac-1.md`) and the name of the group is already known from the name of the directory containing the group's controls (`ac`) - but the group title must be indicated in the control in a special manner, hence the brackets.
 The text following the group title is the title of the control itself.
 All controls in a group should have the same group title or a warning will be indicated in certain trestle operations.

-In addition, each part label corresponds to the label used in the OSCAL structure for the control statement, and so must be maintained in a special manner -  hence the need for brackets on `\[a\]`.
-These brackets will not be rendered by markdown viewers, so they will not impact the final formatted presentation of the control.
+In addition, each part label corresponds to the label used in the OSCAL structure for the control statement, and so must be maintained in a special manner -  hence the need for brackets on `\[(a)\]`.

 The items in moustaches (`{{}}`) correspond to the original prose from the control description.
 The moustaches represent places to substitue parameter values, but no substitutions are ever made until the final SSP generation.
 The authoring process provides multiple ways to set and change the final parameter values, as described below.